 We recommend…Lighter weight, support stockings such as:

 An excellent preventative step would be graduated compression hosiery.
-By gently squeezing the legs with more pressure at the ankle and less at the top of the leg, graduated compression hose can alleviate the symptoms of tired and achy legs associated with maternity.
+By gently squeezing the legs with more pressure at the ankle and less at the top of the leg.
+Graduated compression hose can alleviate the symptoms of tired and achy legs associated with maternity.

-Graduated compression support hose can help prevent or alleviate varicose veins.
+Also, graduated compression support hose can help prevent or alleviate varicose veins.
 By holding the veins in, the stockings can assist in return blood flow, even when the valves in the vein begin losing their ability to push blood back up the leg.

-There are other things you can do.
+With all thing considered, there are other things you can do.
 Proper diet and exercise, elevating your legs, and wearing looser clothing can all help reduce the risk of varicose veins.
 Try not to stay in one position for too long, especially in long flights or seated at a desk.
 Elevating your feet above your heart several times during the day can also reduce the pressure on the vein walls.